r96922081/Medium-Projects/README.md

 - Decompress file: Decompressor.decompress("huffman_wiki.txt_compressed", "huffman_wiki.txt_decompressed")

 # RDBMS
-- A prototype relational DB backed BTree
+- A prototype relational DB backed by BTree
 - Table is stored in disk
 - Index column is stored in BTree in disk
 - SQL syntax is very limited now